 The concept of law as it is known, ought to adapt to the changing requirements and needs of the society that it seeks to regulate.
-It would definitely be a disservice if this is not taken into heed.
+It would definitely be a disservice if this did not occur.
 This is primarily the reason why laws are amended, so as to cater for changed circumstances and/or developments in society.

 The Domestic Violence Amendment Bill (the Bill) was promulgated within the same reasoning as the above, to amend the Domestic Violence Act 116 of 1998 (the Act).
 In this article we will discuss the changes that will be brought about by the Amendment Bill, should it be assented to and become law.

 Firstly, the Bill makes provision for online registration of complaints.
 In an era ravaged by a contagious pandemic, and where the use of technology has increased immensely, our view is that this is a huge step in the correct direction.
 The statistics hold that many incidences of domestic violence go unreported owing to various factors that include, where the abuser deliberately prevents the victim from reporting the abuse.
 Making provision for online registration and submission of complaints enables the victims to do so in privacy and convenience.

 Secondly, the definition of domestic violence will be widened, to cover sexual harassment, related person abuse, spiritual abuse, elder abuse, coercive behavior, controlling behavior, exposing a child to domestic violence and entering into the workplace of the complainant without their consent.